veltzer/teaching-puppet/exercises/modules_template/README.md

 * Allow the user of your module to specify the "xbill_animation_speed" parameter.
 * Use templates for your solution.

+* this will be a use of your module:

 ```puppet
 xbill { "foobar":
 	xbill_animation_speed => 60,